liperium/Linux-Conservation-Mode-Utility/README.md

 # Install with script

 Copy the install.sh file of this repo.
-As the manual install, ot doesn't add a .desktop and doesn't auto-start.
+Same as the manual install, it doesn't add a .desktop and doesn't auto-start.

 # Manual Installation